Sakoury1/Titanic_Passenger/README.md

 Dynamic Data Processing: Handles both categorical and numerical inputs, including encoding and scaling.

 ## Input Features:
+.
 Passenger Class (Pclass)
+.
 Sex
+.
 Age
+.
 Siblings/Spouses Aboard (SibSp)
+.
 Parents/Children Aboard (Parch)
+.
 Fare
+.
 Embarked Port (Embarked)

 ## Model:
 The app uses a Logistic Regression model trained on the Titanic dataset from Kaggle, which classifies passengers as either survived or not based on the provided features.

 ## Technologies
+.
 Python

+.
 Streamlit: For creating the interactive web application.

-scikit-learn: For the machine learning model (Logistic Regression).
+. scikit-learn: For the machine learning model (Logistic Regression).

-pandas: For data manipulation and preprocessing.
+. pandas: For data manipulation and preprocessing.

+.
 MinMaxScaler: For scaling features to ensure model accuracy.
+.
+Seaborn and Ploty for visualization